CERT-Polska/mwdb-core/docs/user-guide/9-Sharing-objects.rst

   Allows to remove attribute from object.
 To remove attribute, you need to have ``set`` permission for key.
 Combined with ``adding_all_attributes``\ , allows to remove all attributes.

 *
-  **adding_configs - Can upload configs**

-  Enables upload of configurations.
-Configurations are intended to be uploaded by automated systems or trusted entities that follow the conventions.

-*
-  **adding_blobs - Can upload text blobs**

-  Enables upload of blobs.
-Blobs may have similar meaning as configurations in terms of user roles.

-*
   **unlimited_requests - API requests are not rate-limited for this group**

   Disables rate limiting for users from that group, if rate limiting feature is enabled.